Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 4.2.2 providing registration details to any telecommunications provider who operates the telephone access network that is used to provide Internet access.

-4.2.3 providing or arranging for third parties to provide customer care facilities and bill you for the Community Action Suffolk Service, which may involve disclosing your personal information to third parties solely for this purpose.
+4.2.3 providing or arranging for third parties to provide customer care facilities and bill you for the IT Services at CAS Ltd Service, which may involve disclosing your personal information to third parties solely for this purpose.

-4.4 We will respect your personal information and undertake to comply with all applicable UK Data Protection legislation currently in force and we will only use personal information you provide to us for the purposes set out in your on-line application form, in clause 5.3 and for such purposes as may be reasonable for the provision of the Community Action Suffolk Service to you.
+4.4 We will respect your personal information and undertake to comply with all applicable UK Data Protection legislation currently in force and we will only use personal information you provide to us for the purposes set out in your on-line application form, in clause 5.3 and for such purposes as may be reasonable for the provision of the IT Services at CAS Ltd Service to you.

 4.5 For official communications, defined as those around migrating of services either to or from Community Action Suffolk, payment information, product change information, we will do these by post, unless you expressly agree to allowing us to communicate this information to you by email address.